 There are also some three letter acronyms pronounced as a word such as in the phrase 'CAT' scan - meaning computed axial tomography.
 'TLA' is in fact a TLA and an example of a self-referencing definition.
 But, etc. and Mrs. are not three-letter acronyms.

 The longest three letter acronym 'TLA' possible to pronounce in English is 'WWW'.
 It requires the use of nine (9) syllables when spoken 'correctly'.

 The usefulness of three letter acronyms comes from how much quicker it is to speak the abbreviation than the phrase which they represent.

 Nonetheless, pronouncing 'WWW' in English requires the speaker to use three times as many syllables than the phrase itself - World Wide Web.

 Because of this strange anomaly, 'www' is often abbreviated in speech to 'dubdubdub'.

 Initialisms (in a nutshell) are shorter forms of words or phrases.
 The general rules for using initialisms can come in especially handy when you need to repeat the same word or phrase many times throughout the same piece of writing.

 TTFN is an initialism which represents the colloquial valediction, 'ta ta for now'.
-The friendly expression is used as an informal 'goodbye' or 'goodbye for now' but it actually came to prominence during the Second World War in the United Kingdom.
+We use the friendly expression as an informal 'goodbye' or 'goodbye for now'.
+But, it actually came to prominence during the Second World War in the United Kingdom.